Kaala (2018 film): Marketing

-The film's title poster was launched in four languages - English, Hindi, Tamil and Telugu on 24 May 2017.
+The film's title poster was launched on 24 May 2017.
 The first look posters featuring Rajinikanth, were released on 25 May 2017.
 On 12 December 2017, coinciding with Rajinikanth's 67th birthday, the makers unveiled a new poster from Kaala.

 The official Instagram page for Kaala was launched on 28 February 2018.
 The film's official teaser was supposed to be released on 1 March 2018.
 But the teaser was delayed, as in order to pay tribute to Jayendra Saraswati Shankaracharya, following his demise, and the teaser was uploaded on YouTube, the same day midnight.
 The teaser which released in Hindi, Tamil, Malayalam and Telugu, got 14 million views, within its release.
-As of May 2018, the teaser crossed 25 million views.

 The official merchandise of Kaala was launched by Cover It Up on 4 May 2018.
 A new Hindi poster, of Kaala was released on 19 May 2018.
 A contest was announced by the makers, for their fans to dress up like Kaala, and take a picture of it, and post it on twitter using the hashtag #IamKaala, and tagging the, official account of production house, where the lucky winners, would get the official merchandise of the film.
 The makers released a new Twitter emoji for Kaala, becoming the second South Indian film, to do so, after Mersal (2017).
-The official trailer of Kaala was released on 28 May 2018.
+The official trailer was released on 28 May 2018.
 The makers released a set making video of the Dharavi backdrop in Chennai on 1 June 2018.
 The film's pre-release event took place at Novotel in Hyderabad on 4 June 2018.

 After Kabali (2016), multiple brands join once again with Kaala, which includes Airtel, Cadbury 5 Star, Nippon Paint and Havells.
 Airtel announced exclusive caller pack, and a new Airtel sim card, imprinted with a still of Rajinikanth from the film.
 The company had also made essential requirements, to stream the audio launch and trailer, through the Airtel TV app, and also a ticket contest, was held for fans.
 Nippon Paint launched a new contest called "Shades of Kaala", through their official Facebook page, through which the fans can get couple passes and floppies.